 Ice in general is produced by commercial companies and delivered throughout Thailand every day.
 Every town has an ice-making facility and they provide quality products.
 I have not had any issues with ice since coming here 26 years ago.

 There is no doubt that drinking tap water in Thailand should be minimized, if not avoided, outright, but as I have stated, you can use it for bathing and brushing your teeth.
-But it is advisable to avoid drinking filtered tap water as well unless you know the establishment and its practices and procedures.
+However, it is advisable to avoid drinking filtered tap water as well unless you know the establishment and its practices and procedures.
 Many expat homes have filtration systems in them and obviously the filtered water there is perfectly safe.

 But for commercial establishments, nobody can claim to know how often their filters are cleaned or changed.
 That’s why most tourists don’t drink water served in a glass and prefer drinking only from an unopened bottle.